The Proverbial Elephant in the Room…

 Umm….no.

 Exactly my point.
-TJ’s art has a charm that Vroid can’t match, despite the weeks he spent on the conversion.
+TJ’s art has a charm that Vroid didn’t really match, despite the weeks he spent on the conversion.

 Here’s what the AI came up with when I fed it Jenny’s concept art and asked for a 2D and 3D model: